Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 For example, if the raycast hit nothing then this would be represented by `[0, 0, 0, 1]`.
 If instead the raycast hit an enemy with 60% health that is 50% of the maximum raycast distance, the data would be represented by `[0, 1, .6, .5]`.

 The limitations of raycasts which were presented above are easy to visualize in the below image.
 The agent is unable to see where the weapons are and only sees one of the enemies.
-Typically in the MLAgents examples, this situation is mitigated by including previous frames of data so that the agent observes changes through time.
+Typically in the ML-Agents examples, this situation is mitigated by including previous frames of data so that the agent observes changes through time.
 However, in more complex games, it is not difficult to imagine scenarios where an agent would not be able to observe important information using only Raycasts.

 <img src="images/gridsensor-example-raycast.png" align="middle" width="3000"/>